Accurate, precise pressure sensing with tethered optomechanics: Theory of Operation

 \section{Theory of Operation}

 Mechanical oscillators are subject to pressure-dependent damping due to collisions with ambient gas.
 The damping rate exhibits three regimes as a function of pressure.
-At sufficiently low pressures, the oscillator is in the ``intrinsic damping regime'', where the gas-induced damping is small compared to other damping mechanisms, such as thermoelastic damping, anchor loss, or two-level systems~\cite{Tsaturyan2017}.
-In this regime, the total mechanical damping rate is roughly equal to the intrinsic damping rate \(\Gamma_0\), which includes all pressure-independent damping processes.
-At higher pressures, the oscillator enters the ``molecular-flow-dominated regime'', where gas-induced damping is stronger than intrinsic damping and the total mechanical damping rate depends linearly on pressure~\cite{Christian1966, Cavalleri2010, Martinetz2018}.
-At yet higher pressures, the oscillator reaches the ``viscous-flow-dominated regime'', where the mean free path of the gas molecules becomes comparable to, or smaller than, the size of the oscillator and the total mechanical damping rate increases with the square root of the pressure~\cite{hosaka1995, lubbe2011}~\footnote{Eventually, the size of the chamber enclosing the oscillator will also affect the damping rate, see Ref.~\cite{reich1982, Fremerey1985}.}.
+At sufficiently low pressures, the oscillator is in the ``intrinsic damping regime'', where the gas-induced damping is small compared to at least one other damping mechanism.
+The intrinsic damping in our devices is likely dominated by bending losses and anchor losses~\cite{Chakram2014, Norte2016, Tsaturyan2017}.
+In the intrinsic damping regime, the total mechanical damping rate is roughly equal to the intrinsic damping rate \(\Gamma_0\), which includes all pressure-independent damping processes.
+At higher pressures, the oscillator enters the ``molecular-flow-dominated regime'', where gas-induced damping is stronger than intrinsic damping and the total mechanical damping rate depends linearly on pressure~\cite{Christian1966, newell1968, Cavalleri2010, Martinetz2018}.
+At yet higher pressures, the oscillator reaches the ``viscous-flow-dominated regime'', where the mean free path of the gas molecules becomes comparable to, or smaller than, the size of the oscillator{ ,} and the total mechanical damping rate increases with the square root of the pressure~\cite{hosaka1995, lubbe2011}~\footnote{Eventually, the size of the chamber enclosing the oscillator will also affect the damping rate, see Ref.~\cite{reich1982, Fremerey1985}.}.

-We focus our efforts on measuring optomechanical pressure sensor performance in the molecular-flow-dominated regime.
-Our pressure transfer standard operates below \(13.3~\si{\kilo\pascal}\), which is insufficient for a high accuracy study in the viscous-flow-dominated regime.
-Molecular-flow damping contributes significantly to the total damping rate at \(13.3~\si{\kilo\pascal}\) for our devices, which transition into viscous-flow-dominated operation at pressures on the order of \(1000~\si{\pascal}\) (see Sec.~\ref{sec:res}).
-Comparing optomechanical pressure measurements in the viscous-flow-dominated regime to a pressure standard would allow us to carefully assess the accuracy of approximations to the Navier-Stokes equations and numerical approaches to damping calculations~\cite{newell1968,hosaka1995,lubbe2011,reinhardt2024}.
-We plan to carry out such comparisons using another transfer standard in future work.